An Interview with an Exhausted Redis Node

 I sat down with our caching server to talk about cache stampedes, missing TTLs, and the things backend developers keep getting wrong.

-We went with cache-aside because it's the pattern everyone learns first and it made sense for our case.
-The application checks Redis before querying the database.
-On a miss, it queries Postgres, writes the result to Redis, and returns it.
-On a hit, it skips the database entirely.
+We went with cache-aside because it's the first pattern everyone learns and it made sense for our situation.
+Application checks Redis before querying the database.
+Miss means query Postgres, write the result to Redis, return it.
+Hit means skip the database entirely.

 def get_activity_summary(user_id):